avaco/goodtoknow/postgresql.md

 PostgreSQL operates on a client-server architecture.
 This means that a separate client application interacts with a central server process to manage and access data.

+## Read and writes are not really equal
+The challenge here in looking at Postgres like this is that reads and writes are not really equal.

+Postgres reads data in whole 8kb units, called blocks on disk or pages once they’re part of the shared memory.
+The cost of reading is much lower than writing.
+Since the most frequently used data generally resides in the shared buffers or the OS cache, many queries never need additional physical IO and can return results just from memory.
+Postgres writes by comparison are a little more complicated.
+When changing an individual tuple, Postgres needs to write data to WAL defining what happens.
+If this is the first write after a checkpoint, this could include a copy of the full data page.
+This also can involve writing additional data for any index changes, toast table changes, or toast table indexes.
+This is the direct write cost of a single database change, which is done before the commit is accepted.
+There is also the IO cost for writing out all dirty page buffers, but this is generally done in the background by the background writer.
+In addition to these write IO costs, the data pages need to be in memory in order to make changes, so every write operation also has potential read overhead as well.

 ## Benefits of PostgreSQL

 - Open source and free to use